eclipse-basyx/basyx-applications/aas-gui/README.md

 docker run -p 3000:3000 eclipsebasyx/aas-gui
 ```

-3. You can also predefine the AAS- and Submodel Registry Path, AAS-, Submodel- and Concept Description Repository Path, the Apllications primary color and the Base Path by adding the following arguments to the run command:
+3. You can also predefine the AAS Discovery Service Path, AAS- and Submodel Registry Path, AAS-, Submodel- and Concept Description Repository Path, the Apllications primary color and the Base Path by adding the following arguments to the run command:

+`-e VITE_AAS_DISCOVERY_PATH=<aas_discovery_path>`

 `-e VITE_AAS_REGISTRY_PATH=<aas_registry_path>`